 Undergraduates at UMass Amherst may major in education with a concentration on early childhood education, leading to initial licensure and/or Massachusetts Department of Early Education and Care Lead Teacher Credentials.
 Early childhood education students engage in a rigorous academic program as well as a carefully sequenced series of field experiences in diverse educational settings.
 They apply to the major once they have completed their prerequisites, generally in the spring of their sophomore year.
-While education is their primary major, they also complete a secondary major in the liberal arts, social sciences, or sciences.
 Graduates have been very successful in securing teaching positions in public and private schools in Massachusetts as well in as other states.

 Level 1 Core Courses (Junior Year)

 |EDUC 282A||Pre-Practicum in ECE (taken concurrently with EDUC 393M)||1|

 |EDUC 461||Principles and Methods of Teaching Reading and the Language Arts||3|

 |EDUC 482E||School-Based Field Experience (taken concurrently with EDUC 461)||2|

 |EDUC 490CE*||Math/Science Methods Prek-2nd grade||3|

 |EDUC 370||Writing for Education Majors (offered spring semester only)||3|

 *Students must take either EDUC 463 or EDUC 490CE

 Junior Year Elective Courses - 2 elective courses